AlbertoEusebio/Lung-Cancer-Classification/README.md

 ---

+## Known Issues

+- **Oversampling Instead of Undersampling**
+  *Rationale*: When data is highly unbalanced, undersampling should be performed.
+However, we chose oversampling to preserve as many minority-class examples as possible.
+Undersampling would have reduced the diversity of the minority classes, potentially leading to worse generalization.

+- **Applying SMOTE Directly to Images**
+  *Rationale*: While SMOTE is typically designed for tabular data, we adapted it for image data to increase the representation of minority classes without losing important image features.
+However, this approach may introduce some artifacts in the synthetic images.

+---

 ## Conclusion 🚀
 DeepBreath AI **demonstrates the feasibility** of automated lung cancer malignancy detection via deep learning.
 Our experiments show that **zoomed-slice binary classification** offers the most promising results.
 However, **multi-class classification** still faces challenges due to **imbalanced datasets** and subtle malignancy differences.